If you are facing dangerous driving charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 - The manner in which you operated the vehicle was dangerous to the public, considering the condition, nature or use of the place in question; and

-Investigation of Dangerous Driving Charges in Toronto
+Dangerous Driving Charges in the Criminal Code of Canada

-Penalties for Dangerous Driving Charges in Toronto
+Examples of Dangerous Driving Charges

 Punishments for a conviction for dangerous driving depend on a range of factors, and can include both criminal penalties imposed by the Toronto court system as well as a driving suspension.